-FOC is a sophisticated investor and an Open Market CLO manager.
-We submit these comments to address how the agencies' proposed regulations would adversely affect the US non-investment grade debt market and, more specifically, corporate borrowers, institutional lenders and investors by severely curtailing the formation of CLOs.
-CLOs provide a vital and not insignificant ongoing source of capital to hundreds of US businesses.
-We also seek to illustrate how existing features of CLOs already protect investors through extensive and adequate incentives that align CLO managers' interests with those of the CLO investors.
+Eaton Vance is a sophisticated investor and invests in various securities on behalf of clients, including securities issued by CLOs.
+We submit these comments to address how the agencies' proposed regulations would adversely affect investors by severely curtailing the formation of CLOs, how features of CLOs already protect investors through extensive and adequate incentives that align CLO managers' interests with those of CLO investors, and how, if regulation is deemed necessary, other alternatives would protect investors without causing extensive harm to CLOs, credit markets, and competition.

-We are very concerned that the regulations proposed by the agencies would significantly and adversely affect the formation and continued operation of CLOs, together with the scope of investment opportunities they offer to investors.
+In particular, Eaton Vance is concerned that the regulations proposed by the agencies would significantly and adversely affect the formation and continued operation of CLOs, together with the scope of investment opportunities they offer to investors.
 Open Market CLOs present none of the risks to investors presented by the originate-to-distribute model that Section 941 was designed to address, and a range of incentives ensure that their managers act consistently with investors' interests.
 CLO performance during the recent financial crisis confirms the robustness of these incentives and investor protections, as does the subsequent resurgence of the CLO market that demonstrates investors' confidence that their interests are fully protected.
 For these reasons, additional regulation requiring CLO managers to retain more credit risk would produce no benefits and would substantially harm competition and the public.
-This result would be especially unfortunate because various alternatives are available to the agencies that would far better advance the public interest.
+This result would be especially unfortunate because various alternatives are available to the agencies that would better advance the public interest.